 - Virtual raffle ticket purchases are tracked and entered automatically in the Eventgroove system!
 All you need to do is spread the word.

 - Enter physical raffle ticket purchases into the CSV template accessible from the “Enter Physical Entries” section within your Dashboard.
-When you close your raffle ticket sales period, upload the CSV file into the system.
+When you close your raffle ticket sales period, upload the CSV file.
 That way, the money raised can be tallied and entered into the prize drawing.

 5. Run your drawing.

-Run a Successful Hybrid Fundraising Raffle with These Tips from Nonprofits Using Eventgroove
+Run a Successful Hybrid Raffle Event with These Tips from Nonprofits

 Sell virtual raffle tickets in person!